-As exception, Article 6 provides that these sensitive data can be processed in the cases mentioned in Article 9(2) of the GDPR and for processing justified by public interest and duly authorised.
+As an exception, Article 6 provides that these sensitive data can be processed in the cases mentioned in Article 9(2) of the GDPR and for processing justified by public interest and duly authorised.

 In addition, Article 44 of the Act provides that Article 6 of the Act does not apply for:

-- processing necessary for the purposes of preventive medicine, medical diagnosis, the administration of care or treatment, or the management of health services and carried out by a member of a health profession, or by another person bound by an obligation of professional secrecy by virtue of his duties;
+- processing necessary for the purposes of preventive medicine, medical diagnosis, the administration of care or treatment, or the management of health services and carried out by a member of a health profession, or by another person bound by an obligation of professional secrecy by virtue of their duties;

-- processing of health data justified by the public interest and complying with the Section 3 of Chapter III of the Act dedicated to processing of personal data in the health field;
+- processing of health data justified by the public interest and complying with Section 3 of Chapter III of the Act dedicated to processing of personal data in the health field;

 - processing in accordance with CNIL standard regulations implemented by employers or administrations regarding biometric data strictly necessary to control access to workplaces, and to devices and applications used by the employees;